Exponential Formula to Estimate

 passenger mile for short flights, since takeoff burns a lot of fuel and is a

 bigger fraction of short flights.
-However this approach
+However this approach under-estimates

-are a bigger fraction than average for the level.
+fraction than average for the level.

 They use a medium level of CO2e per